Irene and Hilda Dallas

-Irene Dallas (born 1883) and Hilda Dallas (1878–1958) were British suffragette sisters: Hilda, an artist, designed publicity material, Irene, a protester was imprisoned for political reasons, and both sisters also boycotted the 1911 Census.
+Irene Dallas (1883–1971) and Hilda Dallas (1878–1958) were British suffragette sisters: Hilda, an artist, designed publicity material, Irene, a protester was imprisoned for political reasons, and both sisters also boycotted the 1911 Census.

 Life

 Irene Dallas (born 1883) and her elder sister Hilda Mary Dallas (1878–1958) who was an artist, who was born in Japan to an English father who was a Ming dealer, but left them poor when he died, during their 20s.
 Hilda came to London to study art and the sisters became early members of the Women's Social and Political Union (WSPU), the suffragettes, taking part in activist protest events, leading to prison sentences for Irene.
 Hilda designed posters for WSPU newspaper Votes for Women and its successor organisation.
 The sisters both boycotted the 1911 Census, whilst resident at 36 St George's Mansions, Red Lion Square as a protest at being counted by the British government whilst denied the right to vote for it.
 Later in life Hilda designed stage scenery and costumes, as well as illustrated books, and became a Christian Scientist.